Game Changing Technology: Okuma GENOS M660-V

 In this article, I’ve highlighted just a few of the features that make the M660 game changing technology—our compact webcast does an even better job of capturing this machine’s incredible potential.
 Watch the episode to learn even more about the M660’s specifications and benefits, including tool change recovery, HMI operation, and more.

 I’m proud of our team for pulling this series together.
 We’ll be featuring more exciting technology from Okuma, Tsugami, and Gosiger throughout this summer.
 I hope you will consider joining us for our next webcast to see more emerging innovations.
+Please visit our website to register for our next event!

 More Posts Like ThisExplore Full Content Library